BradLeftley/ember-scroll-spy/README.md

 Please install `ember-in-viewport` into your application so we can find the ids.

-(Will add this ass a package to the addon)
+(Will add this as a package to the addon)

 Contributing